Apfirebolt/Express-superchat-using-Socket-and-tachyons/README.md

 The project is inspired by a similar project which I came across in a Node and Express course by Brad Traversy.

+The project uses Tachyons CSS framework for UI related stuff.
+I am not using CDN, instead have the entire minified version inside the public directory that is why Github is reading this as a CSS project which in all honesty, it is not.

 ## Built With

 * [Express](https://expressjs.com/)